Voice from the Stars, a Pathfinder's

 D BROOK (Yorkshire UK)

-I saw the author's aircraft crashing only a few hundred yards from
+I saw the author's aircraft crashing only a few hundred yards

 where I was born.
-My mate and I sneaked into the wreckage late in the evening
+My mate and I sneaked into the wreckage late in the

 and got pieces of of it.